British bulldog (game): Sharks and minnows

-Another variant of Pom-Pom-Pull-Away (Swimming Pom-Pom-Pull-Away) called Sharks and Minnows is played in swimming pools (in Annette Kellermann's book How to Swim referred to as Water Blackman).
+Another variant of pom-pom-pull-away (swimming pom-pom-pull-away) called sharks and minnows is played in swimming pools or across a marked playing area on land.
+In Annette Kellermann's book How to Swim, it is referred to as water blackman.

 One player is selected as the "shark" and starts at one side (or alternatively in the middle) of the pool while the "minnows" (i.e. runners) take place on the opposite area.
 In each round, the minnows must swim from one side of the pool to the other without being "eaten" (touched or tagged) by the shark(s).
 All the minnows who are tagged above the water's surface while crossing the pool then join the shark for the next round.
 The game finishes when only one, or zero depending on local variation, "minnow" is left.
+The minnow that was tagged first then becomes the shark in the subsequent game.
+In some versions, minnows cannot be tagged if they are fully submerged under water.
+The shark can either wait for a minnow to surface for a breath, or can try to pull him or her to the surface for a tag.

-In the traditional variant of Swimming Pom-Pom-Pull-Away, already mentioned in the early 20th century, the catcher calls out Pom-Pom-Pull-Away!
+In the traditional variant of swimming pom-pom-pull-away, already mentioned in the early 20th century, the catcher calls out Pom-Pom-Pull-Away!
 (Let the fishes swim away!) to start the game.

 In Germany, the game is known as Der Seeräuber (buccaneer) and Der Weiße Hai (white shark).